Possession with Intent

 Drug possession in itself may be a serious drug crime, particularly depending upon the type of drugs and the amount discovered on your person or property.
 At times, instead of facing simple drug possession charges a defendant will find that he is facing more serious criminal charges of possession with intent, which is essentially the possession of drugs or drug paraphernalia with the intent to sell.
 The presence of an extremely large amount of drugs or of particular items which may indicate the intent to distribute may cause the prosecuting attorney to pursue more serious charges against you.

 Contact our Michigan drug crime lawyer at Freedman Law Group today if you or someone you know has been accused of drug possession or possession with intent.
 You will need immediate representation, and we can launch an investigation into your charges as soon as possible to begin building a strong case on your behalf.
-With our over 26 years of legal experience and a tireless commitment to clients, you will find that working with a Michigan criminal defense attorney at our firm will bring you much-needed peace of mind.
+With our 59 combined years of legal experience and a tireless commitment to clients, you will find that working with a Michigan criminal defense attorney at our firm will bring you much-needed peace of mind.
 We will take the time to inform you of your rights and options so you can make the right choice about your legal counsel, and if you retain the services of our attorney we will keep you well-informed every step of the way so you know what is going on with your case.

 Talk to a Michigan criminal defense attorney at our office!